NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 A jar full of sour wine was sitting there; so they fixed a sponge full of sour wine on a hyssop branch and held it up to his mouth.

 ###### 30
-When Jesus had received the sour wine, he said, **"It is finished."** Then bowing his head, he gave up his spirit.Jesus's Side Pierced
+When Jesus had received the sour wine, he said, **"It is finished."** Then bowing his head, he gave up his spirit.

+### Jesus's Side Pierced

 ###### 31
 Since it was the preparation day, the Jews did not want the bodies to remain on the cross on the Sabbath (for that Sabbath was a special day).
 They requested that Pilate have the men's legs broken and that their bodies be taken away.